SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 what the heading should be
 and how exactly we should phrase the content.

-You can read the rest of
+Access the rest of
-"The Swift Programming Language" on on the web, you can download it as a PDF, or you can download it in iBooks.
+"The Swift Programming Language" on on the web, download it in iBooks. or download it as a PDF.